Mai0313/Mentor/docs/Amplifier/Amplifier_parsed.md

 Here is the image describtion:
 ```
+The image is a combination of text and graphics related to an educational module on amplifiers, specifically Module 4.1.
-The image is divided into two main sections.
-On the left side, there is a text box titled "What you'll learn in Module 4.1."
-Below this title, the text outlines the learning objectives for the module.
-It states that after studying this section, you should be able to:

-- Recognize the need for changing the shape of an amplifier’s frequency response.
-- Understand the operation of typical circuits for:
+On the left side of the image, there is a text box with the heading "What you'll learn in Module 4.1."
+Below this heading, the text reads: "After studying this section, you should be able to:" followed by two main points.
+The first point is "Recognise the need for changing the shape of an amplifier’s frequency response."
+The second point is "Understand the operation of typical circuits for:" which is followed by a bulleted list of three items: "Input Compensation," "Line Level," and "Phono De-emphasis."
-  - Input Compensation.
-  - Line Level.
-  - Phono De-emphasis.

-On the right side of the image, there are two visual elements.
-The top part shows a simplified schematic diagram of a pre-amplifier with three input connections labeled AUX, PU, and TAPE.
-The bottom part of the right side displays a close-up image of a panel with multiple RCA connectors.
-The connectors are color-coded with red and white, and they are labeled with different input sources such as MIC, D, QO, and CD.
-The overall image appears to be part of an educational material related to audio electronics and amplifier circuits.
+On the right side of the image, there are two graphics.
+The upper graphic is a simple schematic diagram showing connections labeled "AUX," "PU," and "TAPE" leading into a block labeled "Pre-amplifier."
+The lower graphic is a photograph of a panel with multiple RCA connectors.
+The connectors are arranged in two rows, with the top row having red and white connectors and the bottom row having yellow and white connectors.
+The connectors are labeled "MIC," "O," "QO," and "CD."

+The overall theme of the image is educational, focusing on the technical aspects of amplifiers and their frequency response, as well as the operation of related circuits.
 ```

 #### Input Compensation